hanmindev/mikumikumine/README.md

-# MikuMine
+# MikuMikuMine
-MikuMine is a program that converts .VMD files from mikumikudance to minecraft functions so you can see the dances in-game.
+MikuMikuMine is a program that converts .VMD files from mikumikudance to minecraft functions so you can see the dances in-game.
 Example:
 https://youtu.be/gpqPGgSCI2E